Mercyful Fate: Reunion (1992–1999)

 In 1992, King Diamond, Hank Shermann, Michael Denner and Timi Hansen reunited to reform Mercyful Fate (drummer Kim Ruzz was replaced by Morten Nielsen).
-The result was the album In the Shadows, which was released on June 22, 1993, through Metal Blade Records.
-The album also featured a guest appearance by Metallica drummer Lars Ulrich (a fellow Dane), on the track "Return of the Vampire".
+The result was the band's third album In the Shadows, which was released on June 22, 1993 through Metal Blade Records.
+The album also featured a guest appearance by Metallica drummer Lars Ulrich (a fellow Dane) on the track "Return of the Vampire".
 For the album's supporting tour, Morten Nielsen was replaced by King Diamond drummer Snowy Shaw, due to a knee injury Nielsen had sustained.
 Bassist Timi Hansen was also replaced by Sharlee D'Angelo, as Hansen did not want to take part in touring.
 On June 27, 1994, the band released The Bell Witch, an EP of live tracks, as well as studio recordings from In the Shadows.

-On September 25, 1994, Mercyful Fate released the album Time, which was recorded and mixed at the Dallas Sound Lab during May–August 1994.
+On October 25, 1994, Mercyful Fate released its fourth album Time, which was recorded and mixed at the Dallas Sound Lab during May and August of that year.
 After the album's release, drummer Snowy Shaw was replaced by Bjarne T. Holm for the Time Tour.
 Holm had originally been asked to join Mercyful Fate back in 1981, but had declined due to prior commitments.
-The band spent January through February 1996 recording and mixing the album Into the Unknown, which was released on August 20, 1996.
+The band spent January through February 1996 recording and mixing their next album Into the Unknown, which was released on August 20, 1996.
 After the album's release, guitarist Michael Denner left the band and was replaced by Mike Wead.
-In October 1997, Mercyful Fate began recording the album Dead Again at the Nomad Recording Studio in Carrollton, Texas.
+In October 1997, Mercyful Fate began recording its sixth album Dead Again at the Nomad Recording Studio in Carrollton, Texas.
 Dead Again was released on June 9, 1998.
-In February 1999, Mercyful Fate began recording the album 9, which was released on May 15, 1999.
+In February 1999, Mercyful Fate began recording its seventh studio album 9, which was released on June 15, 1999.